operator-framework/operator-sdk/doc/user-guide.md

 	Size int32 `json:"size"`
 }
 type MemcachedStatus struct {
 	// Nodes are the names of the memcached pods
+	// +listType=set
 	Nodes []string `json:"nodes"`
 }
 ```

+**NOTE:** Comment directives, such as +listType=set, are necessary in certain situations to avoid API rule violations when generating OpenAPI files.
+See https://godoc.org/k8s.io/kube-openapi/pkg/idl to learn more.

 After modifying the `*_types.go` file always run the following command to update the generated code for that resource type: